 Draperies should hang in front of window stools to prevent the uneven look of draperies ending above the stool.
 If blinds are used, they will not be less than three (3) inches from the interior surface of the glass.

 All first floor corridors and other heavy traffic areas should have terrazzo floors.
-Carpeted areas will be permitted only with the approval of the Planning, Design and Construction.
+Other hard-surface floors, including large format porcelain tile or polished and ground concrete with sealer, may be considered on a case by case basis in place of terrazzo.
+Carpet in these areas will be permitted only with the approval of both IPF Planning, Design and Construction and IPF Building Services.

+At areas with floor drains, floors and selected floor finishes should accommodate a slope of 1/8” per foot minimum toward drains.
+Confirm with particular project, as some areas can have overriding functional requirements.

 All stair handrails will be continuous.
 Minimum vertical headroom shall be 8’0”.